DeathRay1977/cv/README.md

 ## Career so far

-**April 2015 – October 2015: Web and Application Support Officer, London Borough of Hounslow** Working in the Business Systems department providing support for essential systems used in the council to provide services to the public.
-I am particularly proud of the way I helped to keep an essential system that deals with vulnerable children up and running with 100% availability.
+**April 2015 – October 2015: Web and Application Support Officer, London Borough of Hounslow**
+* Working in the Business Systems department providing support for essential systems used in the council to provide services to the public.
+* I am particularly proud of the way I helped to keep an essential system that deals with vulnerable children up and running with 100% availability.

-**2009 – June 2014: Lead Software Developer, Visa Europe, Reading** Lead Software Developer in the online transactions development team.
-A number of projects stand out for me as something that I can feel proud of.
-One such project was when I refactored C++ class to optimise system performance to handle ever increasing transaction volumes.
-Transaction throughput in the system went up by 150%.

-**1994 – 2009: Graduate Developer to Software Architect, ACI Worldwide (EMEA), Watford** My time at ACI allowed me to travel to lots of really cool places.
-My last project was to be part of a team tasked to create a new payments system for Visa Europe that would allow them to process credit card payments more efficiently.
-This allowed me to travel and work in sunny California for nine months.
-Thanks to the work of this team, the client now has a system built upon OOD and OOP that can be modified to add new functionality really easily.
+**2009 – June 2014: Lead Software Developer, Visa Europe, Reading**
+* Lead Software Developer in the online transactions development team.
+* Worked on Online Credit Card processing applications.
+* Advised on Secure coding standards.
+* Worked on projects in both Java and C++.
+* Designed new functionality using UML.
+* Team leader on teams from 3 to 10 people.

+**1994 – 2009: Graduate Developer to Software Architect, ACI Worldwide (EMEA), Watford**
+* Worked on software to interface with Automated Teller Machines and Point of Sale devices in C++ and some Java.
+* Mentored junior developers
+* Designed new functionality using UML.
+* Team leader on teams from 3 to 5 people.

 ## Obsessions